 3. Teach by Doing:

 Model your lessons for your ESL students before having them complete the activities.
-This way, they will feel more comfortable with what you ask them to do, and there will be less confusion.
+This will help them feel more comfortable with what you ask them to do and reduce confusion.

 4. Consistent Homework:

-Since most ESL students go home to a household that doesn’t speak English, providing students with regular homework allows them to continue to use and practice English while at home.
+Since most ESL students go home to a household that doesn’t speak English, providing students with regular homework allows them to continue using and practicing English at home.

 5. Multicultural Lessons:

-Make your ESL students feel like they belong and pique their interest by making creative lessons incorporate their personal experiences and backgrounds.
-This will help them become more interested and passionate about learning English words and phrases because it will help them communicate about the things critical to them in their lives.
+Make your ESL students feel like they belong and pique their interest by creating creative lessons that incorporate their personal experiences and backgrounds.
+This will help them become more interested and passionate about learning English words and phrases because it will help them communicate about the things that are critical to them.

 These lessons will help students feel included and appreciated.
 They will assist students in connecting with their peers and learning about other cultures.